-Kaplan International Colleges U.K. Limited, a fellow subsidiary undertaking, bears the cost of remuneration for one director (2022: one).
-Aspect Education Limited, a fellow subsidiary undertaking, also bears the cost of remuneration for one director (2022: one).
+Kaplan Open Learning Limited, the immediate parent undertaking, bears the costs of remuneration for one director (2023: Nil).
+Kaplan International Colleges U.K. Limited, a fellow subsidiary undertaking, bears the cost of remuneration for one director (2023: one).
+Aspect Education Limited, a fellow subsidiary undertaking, also bears the cost of remuneration for one director (2023: one).
 Details of their remuneration can be found in those companies' consolidated financial statements.
 It is not possible to make an appropriate apportionment for the element of remuneration which relates to the Company.

 8. TAXATION

-2023 £000 2022 £000
+2024 £000 2023 £000

 CORPORATION TAX

-Group taxation relief 1,098 770
+Group taxation relief Adjustments in respect of previous periods 849 (127) 1,098 -

-1,098 770
+722 1,098

-TOTAL CURRENT TAX 1,098 770
+TOTAL CURRENT TAX 722 1,098

 DEFERRED TAX

-Origination and reversal of timing differences (3) 15
+Origination and reversal of timing differences Adjustments in respect of prior periods 25 (1) (3) -

-TOTAL DEFERRED TAX (3) 15
+TOTAL DEFERRED TAX 24 (3)

-TAX ON PROFIT 1,095 785
+TAX ON PROFIT 746 1,095